-iPhone 13 and 13 Pro tips and tricks: 15 iOS 15 features to try - Pocket-lint
+iPhone 13 and 13 Pro tips and tricks: 15 features to try

-(Pocket-lint) - With iOS 15 Apple may not have change up the visuals all that much, but there's still plenty in there that's worth getting accustomed to and tinkering with.
-Whether you've got yourself a new iPhone 13 or you just updated your existing iPhone.
+Whether you've got yourself a new iPhone 13 or you just updated your existing iPhone, getting some tips on how to make the most of it can be really useful.

-Most of the features highlighted are available for all iPhone models running iOS 15, but there are one or two that are limited to the iPhone 12 and iPhone 13 series that won't be applicable to older models.
-So, make sure you're running iOS 15 on your iPhone - or get out your iPhone 13/13 Pro - and work your way through some of our favourite, less-obvious features.
+Most of the features highlighted are available for all iPhone models running iOS 15 or later, but there are one or two that are limited to the iPhone 12 and iPhone 13 series that won't be applicable to older models.
+So, make sure you're running iOS 15 or later on your iPhone - or get out your iPhone 13/13 Pro - and work your way through some of our favourite, less-obvious features.

 You can watch the video guide directly below or follow the written steps beneath that.
 Whichever you find most convenient.